enyojs/enyo-docs/developer-guide/best-practices/structuring-your-project.md

     `assets`, so end users will know right away that this folder is necessary for final deployment.

-* `package.js` is a manifest listing the files in the library.
+* `package.json` is a manifest describing the library.

 * The `<plugin>` folder will often contain other items, such as readmes, licenses, or other miscellaneous files.